backdrop-contrib/rules_cmi/README.md

 # Rules CMI Storage

-An EXPERIMENTAL module that allows the saving of Rules configurations as CMI JSON files.
-This means you can export/import rules the same way you import/export other configuration files (through the Configuration Manager in the admin menu).
+An EXPERIMENTAL module that changes the storage of Rules from database tables to configuration CMI JSON files.
+This means you can export/import rules the same way you export/import other configuration files: through the Configuration Manager in the admin menu.

-This module has not been thoroughly tested.
-If you are interested, please DO TEST.
+This module still needs testing.
+If you are interested, please DO TEST and open issues in the issue queue.
 I'd like to make this module fully functional.

 ## How to use
 At this point, simply enable the module and create and save rules.
 NB: this version still cannot move Rules from database to CMI and vice versa.
 But you can use the default non-CMI json export and import functionality provided by Rules to export all your rules and then import them after enabling the module.